Instructor: David Hobby

-Roundtrip air fare to Havana from Fort Lauderdale will be part of the package.
-You will be responsible for getting to the departure city in time to make your connections, including the cost of any necessary overnight accomodations there.
+Roundtrip airfare to Hanoi, Vietnam from Los Angeles, CA will be part of the package.
+You are responsible for getting to the departure city in time to make your connections, including the cost of any necessary overnight accomodations in Los Angeles.

 What's the food like?